Static testing vs dynamic testing – what are the difference and why you should know about them?

 A lot of companies decide to introduce Reviews, which can formal or informal.
 Reviews are improving the quality of the product and saving a lot of no-needed expenses.

 Let’s take a look at the typical Review process.

 During planning the Review we need to focus on things like defining the scope (i.a. purpose of review), estimating effort and timeframe, identifying review characteristics, selecting the people to the specific roles, defining entry and exit criteria, and checking that entry criteria are met (for more formal review types).

 During initiate review, we distribute the work product (physically or electronic).
 We also distribute other material, such as issue log forms, checklists, and related work products.
 During this phase, we explain the scope, objectives, processes, roles, etc., and answer the questions about the review as well.

-During individual review we’re reviewing all or part of the work product.
-In the meantime we notice the potential defects, recommendations, and questions.
+During the individual review, we’re reviewing all or part of the work product.
+In the meantime, we notice the potential defects, recommendations, and questions.